Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 A driver therefore consists of:

 * A driver description file (in JSON format).
 * C header files defining the types required by the driver description.
-The names of these header files is declared in the driver description file.
+The names of these header files are declared in the driver description file.
-* An object file compiled for the target platform defining the functions required by the driver description.
+* An object file compiled for the target platform defining the entry point functions specified by the driver description.
 Implementations may allow drivers to be provided as source files and compiled with the core instead of being pre-compiled.

 How to provide the driver description file, the C header files and the object code is implementation-dependent.